NIEM/NIEM-Metamodel/Intro to NIEM Model Instances/Introduction to NIEM Model Instances.md

 The Metamodel is a crucial tool for creating and maintaining models -- it is not typically something with which an ordinary NIEM user would be concerned.

-### Model Instance
+### Common Model Format

-Generically speaking, when you create a model from the Metamodel, you get a "model instance."
+Generically speaking, when you create a model from the Metamodel, you get a model in "Common Model Format."
 This is a conceptual model reflecting the objects and relationships in a subject area.
 This does _not_ have to be NIEM.
-The Metamodel could be used to create a wide variety of different Model Instances.
+The Metamodel could be used to create a wide variety of different models in Common Model Format.
 Of course, our main interest is in NIEM so we want to create a Model Instance reflecting NIEM.

-### NIEM Model Instance
+### NIEM Common Model Format

 When you create a specific model, that name for that model instance is given a prefix determined by what specific model you've created.
-If you create NIEM as a model, that's a "NIEM Model Instance (NMI)."
+If you create NIEM as a model, that's a NIEM Model in Common Model Format.
 This is still a conceptual model.
 To use it for validating real-world exchanges, it is instantiated into some format.

-Up until this point, the Metamodel and Model Instances are mainly behind-the-scenes tools. **Community members eventually need platform agnostic versions of NIEM that can be used to define exchanges, that in turn can be implemented in many different technologies.
-The NIEM Model Instance is used to define an exchange, in terms of creating subsets and new content.
+Up until this point, the Metamodel and Model are mainly behind-the-scenes tools. **Community members eventually need platform agnostic versions of NIEM that can be used to define exchanges, that in turn can be implemented in many different technologies.
+The NIEM Common Model Format is used to define an exchange, in terms of creating subsets and new content.
 It underlies the tooling.
 It is the platform _independent_, or agnostic, version of NIEM.**

 To actually implement an exchange, platform _dependent_ versions are needed.

-### NIEM Model Instance XML/JSON
+### Common Model Format in XML/JSON

-Transforming the NIEM Model Instance into a representation in a particular technology adds the technology as a suffix.
-If a NIEM Model Instance is converted to XML Schema, it becomes a "NIEM Model Instance in XML (NMIX)".
-If converted to JSON Schema, it's a "NIEM Model Instance in JSON (NMIJ)."
+Transforming NIEM Common Model Format into a representation in a particular technology produces model files in that technology.
+If NIEM Common Model Format is converted to XML Schema, it just a "NIEM Model file" in XML Schema.
+If converted to JSON Schema, it's a "NIEM Model file" in JSON.

-A NIEM Model Instance in XML (NMIX) is currently what is termed "NIEM." **The NIEM Model Instance abstracts NIEM up a level, in order to separate the modeling concepts from the specific technology of XML Schema.**
+A NIEM Model file in XML Schema is currently what is termed "NIEM." **NIEM Common Model Format abstracts NIEM up a level, in order to separate the modeling concepts from the specific technology of XML Schema.**

 XML and JSON aren't the only technologies for this conversion but are the starting points for the effort.
-The initial forms of NIEM Model Instances will be those two technologies.
+The initial forms of NIEM Common Model Format as model files will be those two technologies.

 ![Terminology](diagrams/terminology.png)

-While creating platform dependent versions of NIEM for validation purposes is a major outcome of the Metamodel and NIEM Model Instance, some instances may have entirely different purposes, often as a means of viewing a model.
+While creating platform dependent versions of NIEM for validation purposes is a major outcome of the Metamodel and NIEM Common Model Format, some instances may have entirely different purposes, often as a means of viewing a model.

 ## Benefits

 The major benefit is enabling the use of multiple model instance formats and views from one "source."
-The NIEM Model Instance can be transformed into any of these example formats, once appropriate transformations are written:
+NIEM Common Model Format can be transformed into any of these example formats, once appropriate transformations are written:

 - XML Schema
 - JSON/JSON-LD<sup>[4](#json-ld_fn)</sup>